Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Results

-Figures \ref{fig2}(e)-(f) correspond to the indicators based on which the thermal scales shown in Figure \ref{fig1} are determined.
-Figure \ref{fig2}(e) shows the thermal evolution of the magnetic structure factor peak ($S({\bf q})$) at different disorder potentials.
-The point of inflection of these curves correspond to the T$_{c}$, which undergoes suppression with increasing disorder.
-Note that for a 2D system, Mermin-Wagner-Hohenberg theorem prevents the realization of any long range order for T$>$0 \cite{mermin_wagner,hohenberg}.
+Figures \ref{fig5}(a)-(b) correspond to the indicators based on which the thermal scales shown in Figure \ref{fig1} are determined.
+Figure \ref{fig5}(a) shows the thermal evolution of the magnetic structure factor peak ($S({\bf Q})$) at different disorder potentials.
+The point of inflection of these curves correspond to the $T_{c}$, which undergoes suppression with increasing disorder.
+Note that as per the Mermin-Wagner theorem in 2D the system can not host any long range order at $T > 0$ \cite{mermin_wagner}.
 The low temperature magnetic state observed in this system is (quasi) long range ordered; it comprises of magnetic correlations which decay as power law, unlike the exponential decay one would expect from a true disordered phase.
 Increase in temperature and the associated thermal fluctuations lead to progressive suppression of this ``algebraic long range order'' such that at high temperatures the correlations are short ranged and exponentially decaying.
-Since there is no way of continuing the power law at low temperatures to the exponential function at high temperatures, the correlation function becomes non analytic at T$_{c}$ and corresponds to a phase transition, rather than a crossover.
-There is no spontaneous symmetry breaking across this thermal transition, which in principle allows the transition to be of first order and associated with phase coexistence, as is observed the clean system \cite{valles_book}.
-Presence of disorder however, completely suppresses this possibility.

-The thermal evolution of the single particle DOS at the Fermi level ($N(0)$) is shown in Figure \ref{fig2}(f), based on which T$_{Mott}$ is determined.
+The thermal evolution of the single particle DOS at the Fermi level ($N(0)$) is shown in Figure \ref{fig5}(b), based on which $T_{Mott}$ is determined.
 For a given disorder potential, temperature leads to fluctuation of magnetic moments and accumulation of spectral weight at the Fermi level.
-The high temperature phase is thus a paramagnetic insulator (PMI) for $W \le W_{c1}$, and a paramagnetic metal (PMM) for $W > W_{c1}$.
+The high temperature phase is thus a paramagnetic insulator (PMI) for $W < 1.50t$, and a paramagnetic metal (PMM) for $W \ge 1.50t$.
 Note that $dN(0)/dT$ undergoes a temperature dependent change in sign in the regime $W_{c1} \le W < W_{c2}$, indicating a weak ``re-entrant'' thermal transition.